rnem/aws/practice-questions/AWS-Certified-Security-Specialty/practice-exam-01.md

     </details>

 4. Logging and Monitoring - Mr Lopez is managing AWS infrastructure with a complex setup of EC2 instances, Lambda functions and RDS databases.
 He needs to ensure that all API calls made to his AWS environment are captured and analyzed for potential security risks.
 Given the scope of his infrastructure, what would be the most efficient and effective way to implement centralized logging and monitoring?
-    - A) Use Amazon Guard to monitor API calls for security events and integrate it with AWS security hub for automatic threat detection
+    - A) Use Amazon GuardDuty to monitor API calls for security events and integrate it with AWS security hub for automatic threat detection
     - B) Enable AWS CloudTrail and configure it to log all API calls and events, storing the logs in S3 bucket for analysis
     - C) Configure CloudWatch logs to capture all API calls from EC2 instances, Lambda and RDS databases and set up CloudWatch alarms for abnormal activity
     - D) Enable AWS config to track changes in the configuration of AWS resources and generate daily reports of activity

     <details markdown=1><summary markdown='span'><b>Answer</b></summary> Correct Answer(s): B
 		<br><br>
 		Explanation: The most efficient approach is to enable AWS CloudTrail to log all API calls and events in the AWS environment, storing the logs in an S3 bucket for further analysis.
 CloudTrail is a fundamental service for logging activity, providing comprehensive coverage of all AWS services.
 By storing logs in an S3 bucket, Mr Lopez can easily perform log analysis using tools like Amazon Athena or integrate with third-party tools for security analytics.
-Guard focuses more on threat detection rather than logging API activity.
+GuardDuty focuses more on threat detection rather than logging API activity.
 While useful, it doesn't serve as a comprehensive logging solution.
 CloudWatch is more focused on real-time monitoring but doesn't provide the full auditing capabilities of CloudTrail for API calls.
 AWS Config provides configuration tracking rather than detailed API call logs, making it insufficient for this specific need.
     </details>

 5. Compliance and Risk Management - Miss Newman is preparing for a security audit of her company's AWS environment.
 The audit requires her to demonstrate that all security controls are properly implemented and that the organization is complying with industry regulations such as GDPR and HIPAA.
 Which AWS tool or combination of tools should Miss Newman use to ensure that she can provide evidence of compliance and control implementation?
     - A) Use AWS Artifact to download compliance reports and AWS Config to show configuration history and changes for critical resources
     - B) Use AWS Security Hub to generate a compliance dashboard that summarizes security posture and then use CloudTrail to show API call logs
-    - C) Enable AWS Macie to classify sensitive data and use Guard to track security threats related to compliance data
+    - C) Enable AWS Macie to classify sensitive data and use GuardDuty to track security threats related to compliance data
     - D) Implement AWS Trusted Adviser to check for best practice violations and use IAM Access Analyzer to review user permissions

     <details markdown=1><summary markdown='span'><b>Answer</b></summary> Correct Answer(s): A
 		<br><br>
 		Explanation: AWS Artifact provides on-demand access to compliance reports which are essential for audits and proving regulatory compliance.
 In addition, AWS Config can be used to show the configuration history and changes for critical resources, helping to demonstrate that security controls have been consistently applied across the environment.
 This combination provides comprehensive audit trails and compliance evidence.
 Security Hub is helpful for ongoing security monitoring but doesn't provide the specific compliance reports needed for auditing purposes.
-Macie and Guard focus on security threat detection which is important but doesn't directly address compliance reporting.
+Macie and GuardDuty focus on security threat detection which is important but doesn't directly address compliance reporting.
 Trusted Advisor helps with reviewing AWS best practices and IAM permissions but doesn't provide the comprehensive compliance evidence required for regulatory audits.
     </details>

 6. Security Auditing and Monitoring - Mr Jiang is in charge of security auditing for a large-scale application running in multiple AWS accounts.
 He wants to ensure that all IAM policies, roles, and user activities are regularly reviewed for compliance and security risks.
 What would be the most efficient method for auditing IAM configurations across these multiple accounts ensuring a continuous review process?
-    - A) Setup AWS Guard across all accounts to monitor for suspicious activity related to IAM users and roles
+    - A) Setup AWS GuardDuty across all accounts to monitor for suspicious activity related to IAM users and roles
     - B) Use AWS Config to continuously monitor IAM changes and integrate it with AWS CloudTrail for detailed audit logs of user activity
     - C) Use AWS Security Hub to aggregate findings related to IAM security across accounts and generate periodic compliance reports
     - D) Implement Amazon Macie to track sensitive IAM roles and configurations and use IAM Access Analyzer to identify misconfigured permissions

     <details markdown=1><summary markdown='span'><b>Answer</b></summary> Correct Answer(s): B
 		<br><br>
 		Explanation: The most efficient method for auditing IAM configurations across multiple accounts is using AWS Config to monitor IAM changes while integrating it with AWS CloudTrail to provide detailed audit logs of user activity.
 This allows for continuous monitoring of changes in IAM configurations and detailed activity logs, ensuring that the system is regularly reviewed for security risks and compliance.
-Guard is focused more on detecting suspicious activities and threats but does not provide continuous auditing of IAM roles or configurations.
+GuardDuty is focused more on detecting suspicious activities and threats but does not provide continuous auditing of IAM roles or configurations.
 Security Hub aggregates findings but doesn't actively monitor or continuously audit IAM policies and configurations.
 Macie focuses on tracking sensitive data and permissions, but AWS Config is more suited for comprehensive continuous auditing of IAM configurations across multiple accounts.
     </details>

 7. Infrastructure Security - Mr Davis is setting up a secure VPC architecture for an application that needs to handle sensitive customer data.
 The application must be deployed in a multi-region environment ensuring that no unauthorized external access can occur.
 What should Mr Davis do to ensure that all resources within the VPC are properly secured while still allowing legitimate internal communications?